sajjadh47/woo-cart-additional-fee/readme.txt

 Go to Plugins > Add New.

-1. Type in the name "Woocommerce Cart Additional Fee" in Search Plugins box
+1. Type in the name "WooCommerce Cart Additional Fee" in Search Plugins box
-2. Find the "Woocommerce Cart Additional Fee" Plugin to install.
+2. Find the "WooCommerce Cart Additional Fee" Plugin to install.
 3. Click Install Now to begin the plugin installation.
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing Woocommerce Cart Additional Fee plugin, Go to Woocommerce > Settings > Woo Cart Additional Fee tab.
+Just after installing WooCommerce Cart Additional Fee plugin, Go to WooCommerce > Settings > Cart Additional Fee tab.

 Update inputs according to your requirement and you are good to go.

 == Screenshots ==
-1. Settings panel for Woocommerce Cart Additional Fee Plugin.
+1. Settings panel for WooCommerce Cart Additional Fee Plugin.
-2. Additional Fee displayed in cart using Woocommerce Cart Additional Fee plugin.
+2. Additional Fee displayed in cart using WooCommerce Cart Additional Fee plugin.

 == Changelog ==
+= 2.0.2 =
+- Checked for latest wp version 6.8
 = 2.0.1 =
 - Minor changes in codebase only.
 = 2.0.0 =